oi-analytics/oi-analytics.github.io/knowledge.md

 ---
 ## Knowledge

-Our team of experts have been pioneering the development of a new generation of data, tools, insights and education that have been published in leading academic journals and are recognised worldwide.
+Our team of internationally recognised experts have been pioneering the development of a new generation of data, tools, insights and education that are published in leading academic journals.
 <br>
 <br>
 <img src="/assets/img/manuscripts.png" alt="Example manuscripts">